oakes/play-cljs/README.md

 ## Introduction

 A ClojureScript library for making games.
 It uses [p5.js](http://p5js.org/) underneath.
-There are a few ways to create a project:
+There are several ways to create a project:

 * [Boot](http://boot-clj.com/): `boot -d seancorfield/boot-new new -t "play-cljs" -n "hello-world"`
 * [Nightcode](https://sekao.net/nightcode/): Choose "Game Project" from its start menu
+* [Nightcoders.net](http://nightcoders.net/): Choose "Game" when creating a new project

 ## Documentation